firecat53/networkmanager-dmenu/README.md

 ```

   This may not work for your setup.
 [Linux-wifi-hotspot][10] is an option if straight
-  NetworkManager wifi sharing doesn't work for you.
+  NetworkManager WiFi sharing doesn't work for you.
 Unfortunately, these
   hotspots cannot be managed with networkmanager_dmenu.

 * **NOTE** Running under [UWSM][12] requires some [extra configuration][13].